jsreddy/jsreddy.github.io/index.md

 ## About me

-I am a Ph.D. candidate in [Computer Science](https://www.cs.umd.edu/) at the University of Maryland, College Park, advised by [Prof. Amitabh Varshney](https://www.cs.umd.edu/~varshney/).
-My research interests include 3D Computer Vision, Computer Graphics, Deep Learning, 3D displays.
+I am a Software Engineer at Google DeepMind with the Gemini post-training team, pushing the boundaries of agentic LLMs.

-I graduated from the Indian Institute of Technology, Kharagpur with B.Tech (Honors) and M.Tech in [Computer Science and Engineering](http://cse.iitkgp.ac.in/).
+I earned my Ph.D. in 2024 from the [University of Maryland, College Park](https://www.cs.umd.edu/) in Computer Science, under the advisement of advised by [Prof. Amitabh Varshney](https://www.cs.umd.edu/~varshney/).
+My doctoral research culminated in the dissertation, [Efficient Rendering, Display, and Compression Techniques for Virtual and Augmented Reality](https://drum.lib.umd.edu/items/8c6a45e9-ea03-4d22-b406-6d58dbcb5c67).
+Prior to my doctoral studies, I earned a dual degree (B.Tech Honors & M.Tech) in Computer Science and Engineering from [IIT Kharagpur](http://cse.iitkgp.ac.in/).

 ---